 3. You Get Quality Feedback on Your Work

 When you're a student, it's hard to get feedback on your work.
-Internships allow you to get quality feedback on your work from people who know what they're doing.
+Internships allow you to get quality feedback on your work from people who know what they're doing, serving as valuable essay writers and mentors to help you improve your academic writing skills and knowledge so that you can excel in your field after graduation.
 They also give you insight into how to improve your skills and knowledge so that you can work in the field after graduation.